MeetMangrove/location-bot/README.md

-# Mangrove Bot Boilerplate
+# Mangrove Location Bot

-A boilerplate for Mangrove Bots in Node.js.
+A bot that talks to Mangrove members on Slack to update their current location.

 ## Usages